 - 3. Using your knowledge about Japanese syllable structure (see slides), do these results (including their rankings) make sense?
 If not, why (briefly explain)? - 4.
+How could you improve the results to sound more "Japanese like"? (no need to implement it) - 5.
 Now consider the following Japanese katakana sequences, from a Japanese newspaper (actually these are the phoneme sequences that are easily read off from the katakana characters):